jerry-wjl/full-stack-cncf-demo/README.md

 Next, sign in to [Oracle Container Registry](https://container-registry.oracle.com) and accept the Oracle Standard Terms and Restrictions for *both* the **Container Services** and the **Container Services (Developer) Repositories**.

 You will need to provide a file "ocr.txt" with 2 lines to suck the kubernetes images to the local docker registry on the devnode.
-This should be in the same directory as the Vagrantfile, and the * .sh files from this git repo.
+This should be in the `full-stack-cncf-demo` directory.
 The content of the Oracle Container Registry ocr.txt file should consist of 2 lines

        OCRUSER=xxxxx@oracle.com
        OCRPASS=yyyyyy

-Now download the Vagrant file in the git repo and start it
+Next and start the environment as follows

      $ vagrant up